-In most SDR software there is an option called AMSync or DSB (SAM in KiwiSDR), these options are magical for reducing fading distortion.
-These modes generate their own carrier meaning that when the carrier fades for a moment, the audio doesn’t distort!
+In most SDR software there is an option called AMSync or DSB (SAM on a KiwiSDR), these options are magical for reducing fading-related distortion.
+These modes essentially generate their own carrier meaning that when the carrier fades for a moment, the audio doesn’t distort!

 In the same example this would happen: